isaiahiu/tweeter/README.md

 ## Getting Started

 - Install all dependencies (using the `npm install` command).
-- Run the development web server using the `node express_server.js` command.
+- Run the development web server using the `node express_server.js` command, or alternatively `npm start`.
-- Navigate to `localhost:3000` in a browser where users will be prompted to log in.
+- Navigate to `localhost:3000` in a browser, resize window or compose a new tweet.
+- Click compose button in the navigation bar to toggle compose tweet form.

 ## Project Features